 Combining the ability to learn and work has been a positive – and in some cases life-changing – experience for many Open University students.
-So, to mark Learning at Work Week 2016, an annual campaign dedicated to promoting the benefits of professional development, these OU graduates explain why ‘learning while earning’ has worked for them...
+We asked these OU graduates to explain why ‘learning while earning’ has worked for them…

 1) You already have the perfect study space – your office!